sanskrit/raw_etexts/mixed/ebhAratI-sampat/darshanAni/yogaH/shankarabhagavatpAdAH/shAnkara-yogabhAShyavivaraNam_prathamaH_bhAgaH.md

 [^852]: "Instead of “ekabhavikaḥ karmāśayo'nujñāyata iti' the Vivaraṇa has “ekabhavikaḥ karmāśayo durjñānaiti"

- Or (alternatively), thinking that the general rule is overruled by the exception, thekarmāśaya is difficult to understand (and) does not give rise to one birth; thus it isconnected with the [negation](#).By this, as there is removal of exception of one part ofthe general statement and not of the whole, therefore there is understanding ofkarmāśaya as that which gives rise to one birth with determined fruition of result.
+ Or (alternatively), thinking that the general rule is overruled by the exception, thekarmāśaya is difficult to understand (and) does not give rise to one birth; thus it isconnected with the negation[^1298].By this, as there is removal of exception of one part ofthe general statement and not of the whole, therefore there is understanding ofkarmāśaya as that which gives rise to one birth with determined fruition of result.

+[^1298]: #

  The other option (is as follows): the subject under discussion is that the operationof karma in this world is to be understood; (and) this is an exception to that, i.e., thekarmāśaya which gives rise to one birth is difficult to comprehend.
 There the word'iti' is used in the sense of cause.
 Because of the reason that the knowledge of the general working of karma in this world is not overruled by this exception, thereforeone should comprehend in such manner the operation of karma, as is to be comprehended[^853].
 The word "durjñānā" means that which is understood with great difficulty,with great effort.

-[^853]: "One exception should not overthrow the general rule seems to be the final conclusion."

 **ते ह्लादपरितापफलाः पुण्यापुण्यहेतुत्वात् ॥१४॥**